 Online Learning Support

-Hosted learning sessions are headed by a trained Learning Assistant (LA).
+Hosted learning sessions are headed by a trained Learning Assistant.
 PALS will host a learning session for courses/campus programs by request (per LA and subject availability).
-There will be a required minimum of 10 students/clients to book--minimum of one week advance notice; each session will be from 50-100 minutes long.
+There will be a required minimum of 10 students/clients to book--minimum of 72 hours advance notice; each session will be from 50-100 minutes long.
 Submit a Hosted/RSVP request form »

 Study Sessions for Upper Division Support